Handle a false negative or an incomplete mitigation

 1. Go to Account Home > Analytics & Logs > Network Analytics.

 2. Identify the DDoS attack that is having incomplete mitigations.
 Use the Attack ID number included in the DDoS alert (if you received one), or apply dashboard filters such as destination IP address and port.

-Click Browse rules and paste the Rule ID in the search field.
+Select Browse rules and paste the rule name in the search field.

 Change the rule’s Action to Block.